FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Conclusion

-Our main technical contribution is \emph{masked Lagrange reconstruction}, which adapts pairwise-canceling masks~\cite{CGGMP20} to the lattice setting.
-This approach addresses three challenges absent in ECDSA: rejection sampling bounds, r0-check key leakage, and Irwin-Hall nonce security.
-The key insight is ensuring only the sum needs to be small, not individual contributions.
+As a secondary technique, we introduce \emph{pairwise-canceling masks} (adapted from ECDSA~\cite{CGGMP20}) to the lattice setting, used for commitment values $\mathbf{W}_i$ and r0-check shares $\mathbf{V}_i$.
+This addresses three challenges absent in ECDSA: rejection sampling bounds, r0-check key leakage, and Irwin-Hall nonce security.
+The Irwin-Hall security gap of prior approaches is resolved by direct shift-invariance (Corollary~\ref{cor:ih-shift-ml-dsa}): the EUF-CMA loss is $< 0.013$ bits per signing session for $|S| \leq 33$ (total: $< 0.013 \cdot q_s$ bits), giving a proven security bound of $\geq 96 - 0.0066 \cdot q_s$ bits for $|S| \leq 17$ (non-vacuous for $q_s < 16{,}000$), remaining below $1$ bit per session for all $|S| \leq 2{,}584$.

-We instantiate this technique in three deployment profiles.
-Profile P1 (TEE-Assisted) achieves 3-round signing with EUF-CMA security under Module-SIS (Theorem~\ref{thm:unforgeability}).
-Profile P2 (Fully Distributed) uses MPC to achieve 8-round signing with dishonest-majority and UC security (Theorem~\ref{thm:p2-uc}).
-Profile P3 (2PC-Assisted) offers the best performance (249 ms, 3--5 rounds) with UC security under a 1-of-2 CP honest assumption (Theorem~\ref{thm:p3-uc}).
+We instantiate these techniques in three deployment profiles with complete UC proofs.
+Profile P1 (TEE-Assisted) achieves 3 online rounds plus 1 offline preprocessing round with EUF-CMA security under Module-SIS (Theorem~\ref{thm:unforgeability}).
+Profile P2 (Fully Distributed) uses MPC to achieve 5-round signing with dishonest-majority and UC security (Theorem~\ref{thm:p2-uc}).
+Profile P3+ (Semi-Async 2PC) achieves 2 logical rounds (22 ms for 3-of-5) with UC security under a 1-of-2 CP honest assumption (Theorem~\ref{thm:p3-uc}).

-Our unoptimized Python prototype demonstrates practical efficiency: approximately 4 seconds per signature for $(16, 31)$-threshold, with success rates of $23\%$--$32\%$ matching single-signer ML-DSA and overhead of 2.5--7.1$\times$ depending on configuration.
-This represents a $4.8 \times 10^{10}$ improvement over naive threshold approaches for $T = 16$.
+Our optimized Rust implementation demonstrates practical efficiency: P1 achieves 4--60\,ms and P3+ achieves 17--94\,ms for configurations from $(2,3)$ to $(32,45)$ threshold; P2 ranges from 21--194\,ms, trading latency for eliminating hardware trust.
+Success rates of $\approx$21--45\% (Table~\ref{tab:perf-threshold}) are comparable to single-signer ML-DSA.
 All signatures are syntactically identical to single-signer ML-DSA and pass standard FIPS 204 verification without modification.